 These are just a handful of the many brands that manufacture their products in Cambodia.
 There are over 500 garment factories in Cambodia.
 The garment sector holds the largest piece of the country’s manufacturing pie and accounts for 80% of Cambodia’s exports.
-The majority of these garment exports end up in department stores of the big ol’ US of A.
+The majority of these garment exports end up in department stores of the United States.

 2. Bong Sreys